Steps

 Basic use

-2. Use RATE X to set the modulation speed relative to the clock.
+2. Set RATE to choose LFO speed relative to the clock:

 Patching suggestions